stephenslab/gtexresults/data/README.md

+# MASH paper data files

+This folder contains original data files and processed data files used in the mash analysis of the GTEx data.
+Other files include example data sets used to illustrate the data processing and analysis pipelines, and additional data used to generate the tables and figures for the manuscript.

-# GTEx summary statistics data-set
+## GTEx summary statistics data-set

 - `MatrixEQTLSumStats.Portable.Z.rds`: contains random and strong eQTL data for gene-snp pairs in GTEx V6 data-set.
   - `strong.*`: the strongest gene-snp pairs used to learn prior matrices; their posterior are also of interest